aanyaa259/Linux_Lab-main/Lab3-Exp1-Part2.md

-# Intermediate and Advanced Terminal cOMANDS
+# Intermediate and Advanced Terminal Commands
 ## ✅ 1. sudo – Run Commands as Administrator

 sudo (SuperUser DO) allows you to run commands with root privileges.